AMWA-TV/is-device-configuration/docs/Backup & restore.md

 ## Definitions

 A `device`, for the purposes of this section, is a physical or logical entity that can be backed up and restored using the procedures described.
-It may or may not correspond to an IS-04 Device or IS-04 Node.
+It is not necessarily the same entity as an IS-04 Device or IS-04 Node, but it can be.

 `Backup data set` is the set of data retrieved from a device using the backup procedures described.